brotatotes/bht-automation/bht gen 3/Luke/Chapter 18/Luke 18 25 bht.md

 ### Marvin Vincent:
+1. "Camel.
+See on Matthew 19:24."
-1. "To go through the eye of a needle [δια τρηματος βελονης εισελθειν] .
+2. "To go through the eye of a needle [δια τρηματος βελονης εισελθειν] .
 Rev., more literally, to enter in through a needle 's eye."
-2. "Both Matthew and Mark use another word for needle [ραφις] ; see on Mark 10:25.
-Luke alone has belonh, which, besides being an older term, is the peculiar word for the surgical needle."
+3. "Luke alone has belonh, which, besides being an older term, is the peculiar word for the surgical needle."
-3. "The other word is condemned by the Greek grammatrians as barbarous."

 ### Archibald T. Robertson:
 1. "Through a needle's eye (δια τρηματος βελονης).
 Both words are old."
+2. "Τρημα means a perforation or hole or eye and in the N.T. only here and Matthew 19:24."
-2. "This is probably a current proverb for the impossible."
+3. "This is probably a current proverb for the impossible."
-3. "The Talmud twice speaks of an elephant passing through the eye of a needle as being impossible."

 ### John Gill:
+1. "For it is easier for a camel..."
-1. "These words were spoken to the disciples again, and were a second address to them, after they had shown astonishment at the former."
+2. "These words were spoken to the disciples..."
-2. "and"
-3. "a second address to them"
+3. "...and were a second address to them..."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:21:29
+- Timestamp: 12-25-2023 20:33:33
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 89
+- BHT Word Count: 91
-- BHT Commentary Usage: 35.0%
+- BHT Commentary Usage: 35.85%
-- BHT Quality Score: 1.1831411770138944
+- BHT Quality Score: 1.4401370273230734
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (60):
+- ChatGPT injected words (53):
-	['a', 'an', 'appears', 'as', 'attaining', 'barbarous', 'belonh', 'can', 'challenges', 'choice', 'concerning', 'difficult', 'during', 'elephant', 'enter', 'expression', 'extremely', 'eye', 'for', 'god', 'highlight', 'if', 'impossible', 'in', 'instead', 'is', 'it', 'kingdom', 'known', 'latter', 'likely', 'man', 'needle', 'not', 'notable', 'of', 'passing', 'present', 'proverbial', 'regarded', 'rich', 'salvation', 'saying', 'serves', 'suggests', 'surgical', 'talmud', 'term', 'that', 'the', 'this', 'through', 'time', 'to', 'ultimately', 'using', 'was', 'wealth', 'well', 'ραφις']
+	['a', 'as', 'belonh', 'but', 'by', 'camel', 'challenge', 'denoted', 'difficult', 'disciples', 'emphasizing', 'enter', 'entering', 'expression', 'eye', 'for', 'go', 'god', 'his', 'if', 'immense', 'impossibility', 'impossible', 'is', 'it', 'jesus', 'kingdom', 'like', 'luke', 'merely', 'needle', 'not', 'of', 'proverbial', 'reminder', 'served', 'something', 'specific', 'spoken', 'surgical', 'task', 'term', 'that', 'the', 'these', 'through', 'to', 'trying', 'uses', 'very', 'virtually', 'word', 'words']
-- ChatGPT injected words (significant words only) (39):
+- ChatGPT injected words (significant words only) (34):
-	['appears', 'attaining', 'barbarous', 'belonh', 'challenges', 'choice', 'concerning', 'difficult', 'elephant', 'enter', 'expression', 'extremely', 'eye', 'god', 'highlight', 'impossible', 'instead', 'kingdom', 'known', 'likely', 'man', 'needle', 'notable', 'passing', 'present', 'proverbial', 'regarded', 'rich', 'salvation', 'saying', 'serves', 'suggests', 'surgical', 'talmud', 'term', 'time', 'ultimately', 'wealth', 'ραφις']
+	['belonh', 'camel', 'challenge', 'denoted', 'difficult', 'disciples', 'emphasizing', 'enter', 'entering', 'expression', 'eye', 'god', 'immense', 'impossibility', 'impossible', 'jesus', 'kingdom', 'like', 'luke', 'merely', 'needle', 'proverbial', 'reminder', 'served', 'specific', 'spoken', 'surgical', 'task', 'term', 'trying', 'uses', 'virtually', 'word', 'words']

 ### Logs
-- Attempt 1 BHT: It is said that it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God.
-This is not meant to be taken literally, but figuratively, to suggest something that is very difficult or even impossible.
-Luke uses the term belonh for the surgical needle, which is an older and more accurate word.
-In fact, the other word for needle, ραφις, is even condemned as barbarous by Greek grammarians.
-This saying may have been a current proverb at the time, as the Talmud also mentions the impossibility of an elephant passing through the eye of a needle.
-Ultimately, this statement serves as a reminder to the disciples, emphasizing the challenges that wealth can present when it comes to entering the kingdom of God.
+- Attempt 1 BHT: Entering the kingdom of God is like a camel trying to go through the eye of a needle - it is not merely difficult, but virtually impossible.
+This saying was a proverbial expression that denoted something that was considered to be very difficult.
+In fact, it was so impossible that it was like trying to enter through the eye of a surgical needle.
+Luke uses the word belonh specifically, which is an older term and the specific word used for a surgical needle.
+This phrase was likely a current proverb for something that was considered absolutely impossible.
+These words were spoken by Jesus to his disciples, serving as a reminder of the immense challenge it is to enter the kingdom of God.
-- 🔄 Luke 18:25 (attempt 1, 136 words, 40.0% quotes quality score: 1.433116980160206, V2 normalized quality score: 38.99, commentator tiers 1-3: 76.52%, 0.0%, 23.48%)
+- 🔄 Luke 18:25 (attempt 1, 121 words, 40.58% quotes quality score: 1.353274794851382, V2 normalized quality score: 36.34, commentator tiers 1-3: 78.88%, 0.0%, 21.12%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: It is figuratively stated that it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God.
-Luke employs the term belonh for the surgical needle, which is considered the older and more accurate word, while the other term for needle, ραφις, is criticized as barbarous.
-This proverbial saying may have been common at the time, as the Talmud also mentions the impossibility of an elephant passing through the eye of a needle.
-It serves to remind the disciples of the challenges that wealth presents in attaining eternal life.
+- Attempt 2 BHT: Entering the kingdom of God is like a camel trying to go through the eye of a needle - it is not merely difficult, but virtually impossible.
+Luke uses the word belonh, a specific term for a surgical needle, emphasizing the impossibility of the task.
+These words, spoken by Jesus to his disciples, served as a reminder of the immense challenge it is to enter the kingdom of God.
+It is like trying to enter through the eye of a needle, a proverbial expression that denoted something very difficult, if not impossible.
-- 🔄 Luke 18:25 (attempt 2, 102 words, 37.88% quotes quality score: 1.3950496434452129, V2 normalized quality score: 37.73, commentator tiers 1-3: 73.97%, 0.0%, 26.03%)
+- 🔄 Luke 18:25 (attempt 2, 91 words, 35.85% quotes quality score: 1.4401370273230734, V2 normalized quality score: 39.23, commentator tiers 1-3: 76.87%, 0.0%, 23.13%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 3 BHT: Figuratively, it is said that it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God.
-Luke chooses the term belonh for the surgical needle, as it is the older and more accurate word, while the other term for needle, ραφις, is considered barbarous.
-This proverbial expression likely reflects a common saying of the time, with the Talmud even mentioning the impossibility of an elephant passing through the eye of a needle.
-It serves to emphasize the difficulties wealth can pose in receiving salvation.
+- Attempt 3 BHT: Entering the kingdom of God is like a camel trying to go through the eye of a needle, signifying not just difficulty, but nearly impossibility.
+Jesus used this proverbial expression to illustrate the immense challenges in seeking salvation.
+Luke's use of belonh, an older term referring to a surgical needle, emphasizes the enormity of the task.
+This phrase was likely a common saying representing the concept of the impossible.
+Addressing his disciples, Jesus underscored the great struggles one must overcome to enter the kingdom of God.
-- 🔄 Luke 18:25 (attempt 3, 98 words, 34.92% quotes quality score: 1.449176716753418, V2 normalized quality score: 39.53, commentator tiers 1-3: 80.21%, 0.0%, 19.79%)
+- 🔄 Luke 18:25 (attempt 3, 87 words, 28.57% quotes quality score: 1.1805356528939526, V2 normalized quality score: 30.6, commentator tiers 1-3: 75.03%, 0.0%, 24.97%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 4 BHT: This proverbial expression suggests that it is extremely difficult, if not impossible, for a rich man to enter the kingdom of God.
-The choice of using the term belonh for the surgical needle instead of the term ραφις is notable, as the latter is regarded as barbarous.
-It is likely that this saying was well-known during that time, as it appears in the Talmud concerning an elephant passing through the eye of a needle.
-Ultimately, this serves to highlight the challenges that wealth can present in attaining salvation.
+- Attempt 4 BHT: Entering the kingdom of God is like a camel trying to go through the eye of a needle - an expression that signifies extreme difficulty, if not impossibility.
+Luke specifically uses the term belonh, which refers to a surgical needle, emphasizing the near-impossibility of the task.
+This saying was likely a well-known proverb denoting something that was considered utterly impossible.
+In addressing his disciples, Jesus highlighted the immense challenges one would face in attaining salvation and entering the kingdom of God.
-- 🔄 Luke 18:25 (attempt 4, 89 words, 35.0% quotes quality score: 1.1831411770138944, V2 normalized quality score: 30.68, commentator tiers 1-3: 77.58%, 0.0%, 22.42%)
+- 🔄 Luke 18:25 (attempt 4, 82 words, 34.43% quotes quality score: 1.2695710461017233, V2 normalized quality score: 33.56, commentator tiers 1-3: 76.73%, 0.0%, 23.27%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: This popular expression illustrates the immense difficulty, if not outright impossibility, for a wealthy person to enter the kingdom of God.
-The choice of the term belonh for the surgical needle, rather than the criticized ραφις, is significant.
-This saying, which may have been widely known at the time, even appears in the Talmud referring to an elephant passing through a needle's eye.
-Ultimately, this emphasizes the challenges posed by wealth when it comes to achieving eternal life.
+	- VERSE_REF FOUND IN BHT!
+- Attempt 5 BHT: Gaining entry into the kingdom of God is as daunting as a camel attempting to pass through the eye of a needle, an expression portraying the concept of extreme difficulty and near impossibility.
+Luke's choice of the word belonh, a term specifically referring to a surgical needle, accentuates the tremendous challenge involved.
+This saying likely served as a widely recognized proverb illustrating the notion of the impossible.
+Jesus shared these words with his disciples, underscoring the arduous journey one must undertake to attain salvation and enter the realm of God's kingdom.
-- 🔄 Luke 18:25 (attempt 5, 79 words, 36.51% quotes quality score: 1.1746095814084998, V2 normalized quality score: 30.4, commentator tiers 1-3: 82.01%, 0.0%, 17.99%)
+- 🔄 Luke 18:25 (attempt 5, 93 words, 23.88% quotes quality score: 1.2483879578057058, V2 normalized quality score: 32.85, commentator tiers 1-3: 74.38%, 0.0%, 25.62%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- VERSE_REF FOUND IN BHT!
-- ✅ Luke 18:25 bht prompt v0.8 (89 words, 35.0% quotes)
+- ✅ Luke 18:25 bht prompt v0.8 (91 words, 35.85% quotes)
-- quality score: 1.1831411770138944, V2 normalized quality score: 30.68, commentator tiers 1-3: 77.58%, 0.0%, 22.42%)
+- quality score: 1.4401370273230734, V2 normalized quality score: 39.23, commentator tiers 1-3: 76.87%, 0.0%, 23.13%)